-This recipe was first published in November 2021 and edited in Sept 2022.-

 - 100 ml coconut milk

-- Heat up oil and add in tempering ingredients.
+- After pressure cooking mutton, remove and set aside.
+IN the same pressure cooker (you don't need to wash it) add some oil and the tempering ingredients.
 Allow onions to soften and brown about 5 mins.

 - Add in the ginger & garlic paste.
 Allow to cook for couple of minutes.